beginning of content

 Meditation

-Meditation is one of the most common ways to practise mindfulness.
+Meditation is a common way to practise mindfulness.
 There are lots of different meditation techniques you can try.

 Another meditation technique is to scan your body.
 This means to focus on how your body feels in the moment.
-In a comfortable space, think about how your body feels, from your head to the tips of your toes.
+Think about how your body feels, from your head to the tips of your toes.
 Focus on one part of your body at a time.
-This can help you feel grounded, calm and focussed.
+This can help you feel calm and focussed.

 Is mindfulness suitable for everyone?

-If you are practising mindfulness and experience discomfort, stop and talk to your doctor.
+If practising mindfulness causes you discomfort, stop and talk to your doctor.

 Some research has reported that practicing mindfulness through intense meditation can make symptoms worse for people who have psychosis.

-If you experience psychosis, you should talk to your doctor or mental health professional before practicing mindfulness.
+If you experience psychosis, talk to your doctor or mental health professional before practicing mindfulness.
 They can discuss whether mindfulness is right for you.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.